CosmeValera/Sympho/README.md

 # Sympho
-A desktop app to create, save, edit and play music scores.
-In addition, you can log in using google and then store your music sheets in your private and/or public repository.
+An app to compose, save, edit and play music scores.
+In addition, you can log in using Google and then store your music sheets in your private and/or public repository.
 - The **composer** window has 3 themes: dark, light and solar:
 ![](public/icons/readme_1.PNG)
 ![](public/icons/readme_2.PNG)